-Before you make the decision to move to an independent living community in North Austin, it is important to understand what this entails.
+Before you choose independent living in Austin, TX, it is important to understand what this entails.
 While independent living means that you will still be carrying out basic daily activities by yourself, these facilities can offer services such as fully prepared meals three times a day, housekeeping, and exciting events for seniors, depending on the specific community you choose.

 Accommodation can also come in various forms, such as condominiums and modular homes within the same community.
 Independent living communities can include retirement villages, active adult communities, and senior apartments.
 However, one thing they have in common is that they are bound to bring value to seniors through socialization, improving their overall quality of life.

 If you can go about your daily life with minimal to no assistance but do not want the hassle of upkeeping, cleaning, and maintaining your own place, independent living will suit you perfectly.
 This option is great for seniors above the age of 55, allowing you to live your own life without the burden of chores.
 However, if you or an elderly loved one require round-the-clock care for a health condition, assisted living communities or nursing homes are better options.

 To fully understand whether you or your family member are eligible for staying in an independent living community, there are some questions that you will need to ask, including:

 - Are you mentally and physically capable of performing daily activities with minimal to no assistance?

 - Are you able to manage your own medications and book your own doctor appointments?

 - Is security and safety a concern for you?